5 Step Risk Management Process

 Compliance Risks

 Regulatory compliance is critical for every organization.
-You must ensure you have the necessary controls to monitor your company’s compliance with its regulatory obligations.
+You must ensure the necessary controls are in place to monitor the company’s compliance with its regulatory obligations.
 Create a risk management plan to watch all your existing processes, procedures, and technologies to stay compliant.

 Market Risks

-There’s no guarantee that the product or service you purchase will be priced at the same value in the future.
+There’s no guarantee that the product or service you purchase will have the same price or value in the future.
 However, you can manage this risk by entering into early and long-term contracts with different suppliers to secure your company’s future, regardless of the market conditions.
 You can also do the same with customers to stabilize the price of your products or services.

 What Are Risk Management Standards?